 Why are you involved in the FGLI community?
 “I am involved in the FGLI community because I believe that each of our unique backgrounds should be celebrated.
 Being first-generation, low-income is an identity that many students of different cultural backgrounds share and we should all celebrate our diversity of thought.
 Through our appreciation of our diversity, we will establish a strongly bonded community that shares our common identity as FGLI students.
 Through community building, we will remain resilient through the challenges that uniquely affect FGLI students.”

-Nadia Lartey (she/her/hers), a sophomore in Timothy Dwight College from Lansdowne, PA, and plans to double major in Latin American Studies and Mathematics.
-On campus she is involved in Danceworks, Oye, and DEFY (Disability Empowerment for Yalies), as well as dabbling a bit in theater.
-She has also volunteered with LEAP, INC (Leadership, Education, and Athletics in Partnership) as a math tutor for New Haven High School Students.
-She loves talking about Philly, how much she loves chocolate, and social justice issues.
+Akweley Lartey ‘22 (they/them/theirs), is in Timothy Dwight College from Lansdowne, PA, and plans to double major in Latin American Studies and Mathematics.
+On campus they are involved in Danceworks, Oye, and DEFY (Disability Empowerment for Yalies), as well as dabbling a bit in theater.
+They have also volunteered with LEAP, INC (Leadership, Education, and Athletics in Partnership) as a math tutor for New Haven High School Students.
+Akweley loves talking about Philly, about how much they love chocolate, and about social justice issues.

 Why am you involved with the FGLI community?
 “Navigating a space that was built on classism and exclusionary practices in general can be difficult, but especially as a person who occupies identities many FGLI share, such as identifying as a person of color or a woman.
 Having role models, mentors, and friends who are FGLI and share some or all of my identities was a major inspiration for me as a first-year, and I want to provide that same support for FGLI students across the university.”